anboa22/anboa22.github.io/_pages/about.md

 🔍 I'm currently working towards my Master's thesis in the field of Urban Studies: Urban Business and Developemnt.

-✨ I am also interested in assiting and share experience with others in the Urban Studies: Urban Business and Developemnt and otjer social aspects.
+✨ I am also interested in assiting and share experience with others in the Urban Studies: Urban Business and Developemnt and other social aspects.